Why we need to take action now for a brighter future

 We’re aiming to raise £300,000 for the 500 groups hardest hit by the crisis.
 It’s a campaign for everyone, both young people and volunteers, Scouts and non-Scouts.
 All you need to do is join your section team led by our Scout Ambassadors, travel a mile, any way you’d like and get sponsored by family and friends.
 It’s really that simple.

 Together, we’re hoping to make it all the way around the world.
-While it may sound like a small step to take, it’s likely to have a massive affect on those groups that need it.
+While it may sound like a small step to take, it’s likely to have a massive effect on those groups that need it.
 It’s about getting funds to those who need them right now.

 You, our volunteers, are the people who make Scouts happen.
 You’ve worked harder this year than ever before and your commitment has inspired every one of us.
 Every pound we spend, every minute we give is creating the communities we want through the pandemic and beyond.